ketakisahasrabudhe/Product_rationalisation/README.md

 **Possible improvement:**
 Use ensemble-based demand modeling instead of fixed elasticity.

 Switch to improved `PriceOptimizer` using demand curve regression (see below).
+[DOne in this app already]

 ```python
 class PriceOptimizer: